wuxxin/machine-bootstrap/README.md

 + working on/planned
     + autorotating encrypted incremental snapshot backup to thirdparty storage with zfs and restic
     + desaster recovery from backup storage to new machine
-    + more recovery scripts to replace a faulty disk, to invalidate a disk
+    + recovery scripts to replace a faulty disk, to invalidate a disk

 installation on target is done in 4 steps:

-+ 0 partition disk, recovery install to /boot, reboot into recovery
++ 1 partition disk, recovery install to /boot, reboot into recovery
-+ 1 base installation, frankenstein, create zpool, debootstrap, configure system
++ 2 base installation, frankenstein, create zpool, debootstrap, configure system
-+ 2 chroot inside base installation, configure system, reboot into target
++ 3 chroot inside base installation, configure system, reboot into target
-+ 3 saltstack run on installed target system
++ 4 saltstack run on installed target system

 example configurations: